thepirat000/Audit.NET/README.md

 # Audit.NET
-A small framework to audit .NET object changes
+A small framework to audit an operation being executed.

-Generate an [audit log](https://en.wikipedia.org/wiki/Audit_trail) with evidence for reconstruction and examination of activities that have affected a specific operation or procedure.
+Generate an [audit log](https://en.wikipedia.org/wiki/Audit_trail) with evidence for reconstruction and examination of activities that have affected specific operations or procedures.

 With Audit.NET you can easily generate tracking information about an operation being executed.

 ###Usage

-Surround the operation code you want to audit with a `using` block, indicating the object(s) to track.
+Surround the operation code you want to audit with a `using` block, indicating the object to track.

 Suppose you have the following code to update an order status: